-In the second second The control of the Decode (D) Directors with specific duties These are the Chairman of the Board of Directors and the Chief Executive Officer.
+Discount of the These are the Chairman of the Board of Directors and the Chief Executive Officer.
+Directors with specific duties These are the Chairman of the Board of Directors and the Chief Executive Officer.
 Executive Directors There are 3 directors to whom individual management powers have been delegated (including the Chairman and the Chief Executive Officer).
 Independent Directors These are DIS Directors who meet the requirements of independence established by national regulations and by Article 2 of the Corporate Governance Code.
 Non-Executive directors These are directors not vested with specific duties by the Board of Directors and without individual management powers.
 Shareholders' Meeting The Company's joint decision-making body.
 All holders of voting rights are represented at the meeting (directly or via proxy).
 Shares These refer to the ordinary shares of DIS listed on the Italian equity market.
 Non-Monetary benefits These are the non-monetary elements included in the remuneration, targeted at enhancing the personal and family well-being of workers from an economic and social perspective.
 Bonus Pool This is the total financial allocation linked to short and long-term incentive systems.
 Claw back This is a contractual clause that provides the Company with the possibility to request the full or partial repayment of variable components of remuneration paid, under given conditions.
 Corporate Governance Code (or "Code") This is the Corporate Governance Code for Listed Companies, approved on 31 January 2020 by the Corporate Governance Committee and applicable from the first financial year starting after 31 December 2020.
 The Code indicates the best practices regarding corporate governance recommended by the Corporate Governance Committee, to be applied according to the "comply or explain" principle into line with one or more recommendations contained in the principles or the application criteria.
 Consob Issuers' Regulation Concerning the regulation of issuers, last amended in December 2020.
-Nomination and Remuneration Committee This committee is composed of non-Executive Directors, the majority of whom are independent (from which the Chairman is identified) and is responsible for assisting the Board of Directors with investigatory, advisory and proposal functions regarding Board of Directors The Board of Directors of d'Amico International Shipping.
+Nomination and Remuneration Committee This committee is composed of non-Executive Directors, the majority of whom are independent (from which the Chairman is identified) and is responsible for assisting the Board of Directors with investigatory, advisory and proposal functions on compensation system and nomination process.
+Board of Directors The Board of Directors of d'Amico International Shipping.
 Daily G&A (general and administrative expense) General and administrative costs per ship day available EBIT (Earnings Before Interest and Taxes) A profitability indicator obtained by subtracting amortisation/depreciation and provisions from EBITDA.
 EBITDA (Earnings Before interest, tax, depreciation and amortization) A profitability indicator which highlights the company's income deriving from ordinary operations, therefore net of interest expense, taxes and amortisation/depreciation.
 Group The d'Amico Group which the Company belongs to.